Last Updated on December 1, 2023 by Louisa

 Ducky Duckling loves the rain!
 Your toddler will love watching Ducky splish, splash, and paddle through the rain, sharing wonderful adventures with his friends.

 But when the rain stops, Ducky feels sad.
 Can Dad help make Ducky happy again?

-This is a quick and enjoyable read for toddlers, with lots of colourful pictures to keep them engaged.
+This is a quick and enjoyable read for toddlers, with lots of colorful pictures to keep them engaged.
 The sturdy material also means it lasts longer and doesn’t get damaged by curious fingers.

 2. Rain! – Linda Ashman